Narven/rustwannabe/src/005-variables.md

 `i64` means that this type is an integer of 64 bits.
 {/blurb}

 In the case above if you don't specify the type, the compiler will throw an error.
 Why?
-The error thrown by the compiler is pretty self explanatory:
+The error thrown by the compiler is pretty self-explanatory:

 {caption: "Error thrown by the compiler"}
 ```bash